Our Positions

 Children and young people in Scotland have told us that one of the most important issues to them is climate change and environmental degradation.

-A right to a healthy environment encompasses rights to clean air, a safe climate, access to safe water and sanitation, healthy and sustainably produced food, non-toxic environments in which to live, work, study and play, and healthy biodiversity and ecosystems.
-Other important areas include the right to access to environmental information, participation in decision-making relating to the environment, and access to justice.
+The right to a healthy environment, includes the right to clean air, a safe climate, access to safe water and sanitation, healthy and sustainably produced food, non-toxic environments in which to live, work, study, and play, as well as thriving biodiversity and ecosystems.
+Importantly, it also involves the right to access environmental information, participate in decision-making, and seek justice when these rights are violated.

 What do the UNCRC and ECHR say?